What are the risk factors for gallbladder cancer?

 Industrial and environmental chemicals

-People chronically infected with salmonella (the bacterium that causes typhoid) and those who are carriers of the disease are more likely to develop gallbladder cancer than those not infected.
+People chronically infected with salmonella (the bacterium that causes typhoid) and those who are carriers of the disease are more likely to get gallbladder cancer than those not infected.
+This is probably because the infection can cause gallbladder inflammation.
 But typhoid is rare in the United States.

 Most gallbladder cancers are not found in people with a family history of the disease.
 A history of gallbladder cancer in the family seems to increase a person’s chances of developing this cancer, but the risk is still low because this is a rare disease.